St Giles', Oxford: Other buildings and structures

-Working from north to south, on the east side are the Lamb & Flag public house (formerly a coaching inn), St John's College, the Oxford Internet Institute (No 1 St Giles'), Balliol College, and Trinity College.
+Working from north to south, on the east side are the Lamb & Flag public house (formerly a coaching inn), St John's College, Trinity College, and Balliol College.
 On the west side are the International Study Centre of d'Overbroeck's College, St Benet's Hall, the Theology Faculty, Oxford Quaker Meeting House, the Eagle and Child public house (where J. R. R. Tolkien, C. S. Lewis, and other members of the Inklings met; No. 42 was the register office where Lewis contracted a civil marriage in 1956 to Joy Davidman) and is now a dental practice, Regent's Park College (Principal's Lodgings and Senior Tutor's house), Pusey House and St Cross College, Blackfriars, and the Taylor Institution, behind which is the Ashmolean Museum (with its main entrance in Beaumont Street).
 The southern end meets Magdalen Street at the Martyrs' Memorial (1843), commemorating the Oxford Martyrs (1555–56).

 Balliol Hall used to stand on the east side of St Giles' at the point that the Banbury Road and Woodstock Road divide.
 It was in rooms here that lessons began under A. E. Clarke in September 1877 at a school that was to become known as the Dragon School.
 The school expanded and moved within two years to Crick Road and then in 1895 to its current location in Bardwell Road in North Oxford.